 V. Payment Options

 You have six methods to pay your monthly electric bill.
-You can pay in person at the office in Red Lake Falls; you can mail your payment; you can sign up for our auto pay service, which will withdraw your monthly balance on the 25th of the month from your checking or savings account; you can use the 24 hour drive-up drop box at our headquarters in Red Lake Falls; online at Paymentus you can arrange to have a payment made using a debit card, credit card or e-check on the day of your choosing with a small service fee; or online at Bill4U you can arrange to have your payment automatically drawn from your checking or savings account on the date of your choosing free of charge.
-The latter is the most convenient.
+You can pay in person at the office in Red Lake Falls; you can mail your payment; you can sign up for our auto pay service, which will withdraw your monthly balance on the 25th of the month from your checking or savings account; you can use the 24 hour drive-up drop box at our headquarters in Red Lake Falls; online at Paymentus you can arrange to have a payment made using a debit card, credit card or e-check on the day of your choosing; or online at Bill4U you can arrange to have your payment automatically drawn from your checking or savings account on the date of your choosing.

 VI.
 Power Outages